 Web.com is one of the most recognized names in the industry.
 Millions of web-based businesses trust us with their online services.
 Getting an SSL Certificate from Web.com allows your website and your online business to benefit from a well recognized and well established name.
 You'll also have the advantage of our experienced customer call center.

-Installation for Web.com hosting and website customers is easy and mostly automated.
-A few clicks and approvals may be required for validation.
-However, if you are hosting your website on your own server or with another hosting provider, you will be required to generate or request a CSR during the setup process to access and download your SSL Certificate CRT files.
-You can call our customer support team at (800) 932-4678 for questions or help to setup your new product.
+Installation for Web.com hosting and website customers is easy and largely automated.
+A few approvals may be required for validation.
+However, if you’re hosting your website on your own server or with another hosting provider, you will be required to generate or request a CSR during the setup process to access and download your SSL Certificate CRT files.
+You can call our customer support team for questions or for help with the setup process.